 Best Board Games of 2020

-One caveat is that this game is difficult to learn.
-The rules can be somewhat complicated for new players, and therefore rounds take some time to really get going.
+One caveat is that this game is challenging to learn.
+The rules can be somewhat complicated for new players, and therefore rounds take some time to get going.
 Also, if you aren't paying attention to what the other players are doing, there's a chance you'll miss some critical strategies that could affect your turn.
 It's not for everyone, and some players can get frustrated with the learning curve.
 It's more of a slow burn than a quick and intense game — although some trading rounds can get quite heated.

 Bananagrams is fun and fast-paced, but not what you want to play when relaxing over a cup of tea.
 The "racing" element of the game makes it quite intense, as each player works to use up their tiles before everyone else.
 The game also works best if players are generally around the skill level; otherwise, rounds may end quickly if one person is significantly faster than everyone else.

 Camel Up is a fun and unique gaming experience for any age, with vibrant imagery and a 3D board setup.
 This game, which involves "betting" on which pieces will traverse the board and cross the finish line first, takes about 30 minutes to complete.
 The instructions are relatively straightforward, and each round progresses quickly as players take turns predicting what pieces will move based on die rolls, and then betting on said pieces.
 This game's unique setup, which involves forward and backward moving board pieces, is refreshingly new and different from any other games we've had the chance to play.
 The board pieces, such as the dice dispensing pyramid and stacking camels, are both decorative and functional, which adds to the fun!